 The Audit Committee is currently composed of three directors: Dr. Gray (Chair), Mr. Farzan and Mr. Knowles.
-Dr. Gray was appointed to serve as the Chair of the Audit Committee in December 2020.
-The Audit Committee met three times during 2020.
+The Audit Committee met four times during 2021.
 The Audit Committee also acts periodically by unanimous written consent in lieu of a formal meeting.
 The Board has adopted a written Audit Committee charter that is available to stockholders on our website at ir.kerostx.com.

-The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all of the current members of the Audit Committee are independent (as independence is currently defined under Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing rules and under Rule 10A-3 under the Exchange Act).
+The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all of the current members of the Audit Committee are independent (as independence is currently defined under Rule 5605(c)(2)(A)(i)) and (ii) of the Nasdaq listing rules and under Rule 10A-3 under the Exchange Act).
 The Board has also determined that Dr. Gray qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
 The Board made a qualitative assessment of Dr. Gray's level of knowledge and experience based on a number of factors, including her formal education and previous and current experience serving on the audit committee of other public companies.